harshbg/secondbrainai/README.md

 ## 🚧 Status

 This project is currently in its initial development phase.
-Future improvements will include agentic workflows, more efficient knowledge retrieval, and new innovations in AI.
+Future improvements will include agentic workflows, more efficient knowledge retrieval, and innovations in AI.
 Features like direct export to Word and integration with other knowledge management tools are also planned for future updates.
 Stay tuned as I continue to enhance and expand the functionality!

 ---

 ## 📧 Contact

 Created by [Harsh Gupta](https://www.linkedin.com/in/harshgupta).
-Feel free to contact me for any questions or collaboration opportunities.
+Please feel free to contact me if you have any questions or collaboration opportunities.